 Supporting a person who has experienced the death of a loved one is an extremely difficult task.
 As much as you care about the person, you often do not know what the right thing to do or say is.
 It must be understood that the person in grief may not know or be able to express what they need; they only are aware of what is not helpful.
-It is imperative to remember that people who are in grief that you care about, do not only need your support immediately after the death, but months later once the support system stops asking how the griever is doing.
+It is imperative to remember that people whom you care about who are in grief, do not only need your support immediately after the death, but months later once the support system stops asking how the griever is doing.
 The following suggestions are based on the stories of thousands of people in grief.

 In the workplace:

 - Do not be afraid to show your emotions – a hug and “I am so sorry” is what they need right now.

 - “At least” sentences are never comforting.